ATGardner/atgardner.github.com/_posts/2014-09-03-day-145-snoqualamie-pass-to-lemah-meadow.markdown

  more hikers will come around.
 Maybe a few took the shorter alternate, that also goes by some hot springs.

-{% include image.html src="https://lh6.googleusercontent.com/-CTd_ouwEOY0/VBZZBfc65gI/AAAAAAADT0U/u_3OIspXPFU/1410727114289.jpg cursor: pointer;" caption="Lighthouse and I enjoy the views" %}
+{% include image.html src="https://lh6.googleusercontent.com/-CTd_ouwEOY0/VBZZBfc65gI/AAAAAAADT0U/u_3OIspXPFU/1410727114289.jpg" caption="Lighthouse and I enjoy the views" %}

-{% include image.html src="https://lh5.googleusercontent.com/-30Wa-MWzlbE/VBZZ41WzQeI/AAAAAAADT0c/z3xBAABisw0/1000563.jpg cursor: pointer;" caption="The bridge is gone.
+{% include image.html src="https://lh5.googleusercontent.com/-30Wa-MWzlbE/VBZZ41WzQeI/AAAAAAADT0c/z3xBAABisw0/1000563.jpg" caption="The bridge is gone.
 We had to ford through the water." %}